thelucid/tache/README.md

 ...you can guess the result.

-Please note that all hash keys must be strings when working with any Tache view, this minimises the risk of memory leaks caused by symbols when used in an end-user environment and is therefore required regardless of whether or not you are using safe views.
+Please note that all hash keys must be defined as strings when working with any Tache view.
+This minimises the risk of memory leaks caused by symbols when used in an end-user environment and is therefore required regardless of whether or not you are using safe views.

-Here's another way of doing things, no real change from Mustache:
+Here's another way of doing things (no real departure from standard Mustache):

     class MyView < Tache
       def planet